VCityTeam/UD-SV/Doc/Process/TutorialFileLasInItown.md

-### Display on Itowns
+### Display on iTowns

   Now you have 3 files: your .las, the .json pipeline and the .json:

   <img src="../Image/tutolopocs2.png" width="443" height="118" />

-  Put the tileset-public.lopocs.points.json on your server of itowns, for me the path 3d-tiles-samples/tilesets ...
+  Put the tileset-public.lopocs.points.json on your server of iTowns, for me the path 3d-tiles-samples/tilesets ...

   Now in this [example](https://github.com/iTowns/itowns2/blob/master/examples/3dtiles.html) replace the url with the name of your tileset.